Shikaku

 - Each rectangle must contain exactly one number.

-- Tap and drag to draw a rectangle, or tap cells to select them.
+- Tap and drag to draw a rectangle around a number.

-- The board is solved when every cell is covered by exactly one rectangle.
+- The puzzle is complete when every cell belongs to exactly one rectangle.

 Pro Tips: